Hi, I am Keiko living in Cairns, Australia – a nature abundant little town where the world oldest rainforest meets the Great Barrier Reef.

 I meet producers and try to pass their message to the customers by talking, writing blogs and occasionally conducting tours to meet them.

-Once shop operations became settled, I started to provide personalised services such as branding support (concept making, graphic/website production etc.) for the Japanese individual entrepreneurs, as well as tours on request basis.
+When the shop operations has settled, I started to provide personalised services such as branding support (concept making, graphic/website production etc.) for the Japanese individual entrepreneurs, as well as tours on request basis.

 They are my life works to enjoy sharing experiences.